 Class, age, rank and heartbreak are an almost impermeable barrier between Kate and the other women.
 She is extraordinarily brittle, her smile as chilly as a winter sun, her glossy dark brown bob and classic clothes her armour.
 Never able to simply hug anyone, she pats weeping women on the shoulder and tells them brightly not to be silly.

 Yet what really makes the film sing (sorry, but I’ve done well to limit myself to one pun here) is that it’s not just the Lisa and Kate show.
 Several of the other women in the choir are properly thought-out characters rather than backing singer fillers.

 Jess (Gaby French) and Sarah are shy and unconfident but in different ways, and both find their voices (argh sorry again).
 And I particularly liked Ruby, played by Lara Rossi.
 Already unlike the others as she’s waiting for her soldier wife to return, Ruby is seen as a terrible singer when really it’s just taking a while to find the best place for her voice within the choir.

 The soundtrack, as they get to grips with their singing and prepare for their first local performance, is enjoyably ’80s, though only songs with lyrics that could be seen as describing their situation make it in – there are no Duran Duran songs here, lyrics apparently put together via random word generators.

-Think The Human League’s Don’t You Want Me, Yazoo’s Only You, Cyndi Lauper’s Time After Time, and Tears For Fears’ Shout – that last one a noisy, unruly and extremely cathartic yell of jumbled emotions and a refusal to be ignored.
+Think instead The Human League’s Don’t You Want Me, Yazoo’s Only You, Cyndi Lauper’s Time After Time, and Tears For Fears’ Shout – that last one a noisy, unruly and extremely cathartic yell of jumbled emotions and a refusal to be ignored.